 Myth number 8: My baby shouldn't play with his or her food

-Encourage playing and exploring with flavors and textures as much as possible.
+Encourage playing and exploring with flavours and textures as much as possible.
 After all, taste is just one of the five senses.
 Offer a finger food along with a dip or purée for a hands-on weaning experience.

 Myth number 9: Bigger babies need to be weaned earlier